About Us

 In 2003 we left the bright lights of Manchester and moved to Tenerife, an island which we hadn’t even set foot on until 12 months earlier.
 Being outrageous travel snobs, the idea of a holiday in the plastic, Brits-abroad theme park known as Tenerife was about as appealing to us as a wet Bank Holiday weekend in Coventry.
+But like so many people who have never been to Tenerife, and amazingly so many millions who holiday here year on year, we knew absolutely nothing about the real island – the one that lay beyond the souvenir shops and hotels on the south coast.

-Swimming against the tide of most British ex-pats, we chose to live in the tropical north of the island, alongside banana plantations at the foot of the La Orotava Valley on the edge of Puerto de la Cruz.
+Swimming against the tide of most British ex-pats, we chose to live in the subtropical north of the island, alongside banana plantations at the foot of the La Orotava Valley on the edge of Puerto de la Cruz.
 Once settled, we set about exploring our adopted home and were amazed to uncover its uniqueness as a walking destination.

-Unlike the smaller Canary Island of La Gomera, Tenerife is not generally known as a walking destination and yet the presence of the planet’s third largest volcano set within a 17km wide crater of surreal landscape lifts its diversity of walking far beyond that of its neighbour.
+What we discovered is an island of incredibly varied landscapes which are criss-crossed by ancient paths dating back to the island’s first inhabitants.
+Unlike the smaller Canary Island of La Gomera, Tenerife is still not generally known as a walking destination and yet the presence of the planet’s third largest volcano set within a 17km wide crater of surreal landscape lifts its diversity of walking far beyond that of its neighbour.

 From coast to coast and sea level to the summit of Mount Teide, we have walked Tenerife and have built this website to share our experiences with you.

 We’re certain it won’t be long before the secret’s out of the bag that Tenerife is one of Europe’s best walking destinations.
-So come and enjoy it while you’ve still got it to yourself, ahem – and us of course
+So come and enjoy it while you’ve still got it to yourself, ahem – and us of course 🙂

 Happy trails!